ShineLabUSYD/Compositionality_CPRO/visualisation/README.md

 ## Code to make brain visualisations

+Note that these functions have been designed to specifically work with the parcellations used in the manuscript (Cortical Schaefer 400, Cerebellar SUIT 28, Subcortical Tian 54).
+If you are using different parcellations then you will need to adjust the scripts accordingly.

 To run surf_schaef2.mat, download the relevant labels and surface files.
 You also need to have the **"gifti"** function which is easiest to set up by downloading **[SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)**.